AMWA-TV/info-006/docs/Device implementation How To.md

 ### Addition of a vendor specific Control Class

-This section will make modifications to the basic system and show how to add in a new control to the mock node.
-It will use a realistic control point that will check the status of network connections and return some statistics about these interfaces.
+This section will make modifications to the basic system and show how to add in a new control class to the mock node.
+The new control class will allow checking the status of network connections and return some statistics about these interfaces.
 It will also allow clearing the packet counters on the interfaces.

 - Add a new control to the mock node
 1.Create WebIDL